duandaxia/duandaxia.github.io/_news/announcement_6.md

 related_posts: false
 ---

-I am delighted to share that our work, <a href= "https://rti-dp.github.io/">Real-Time Iteration Scheme for Diffusion Policy has been accepted to </a> at <a href= "https://www.iros25.org/">IROS</a>, Hangzhou.
+I am delighted to share that our work, <a href= "https://rti-dp.github.io/">Real-Time Iteration Scheme for Diffusion Policy</a> has been accepted to <a href= "https://www.iros25.org/">IROS</a>, Hangzhou.